-26. The launching of missiles, rockets and shells by parties to the conflict into densely populated civilian areas, markets, prisons, internally displaced persons' camps and homes have been found to constitute indiscriminate attacks, prohibited under international humanitarian law.
-Over the past four years, the Group of Eminent Experts has investigated more than 15 shelling attacks that have devastated civilian lives in this conflict.
+26. The launching of missiles, rockets and shells by parties to the conflict into densely populated civilian areas, markets, prisons, camps for internally displaced persons and homes have been found to constitute indiscriminate attacks, prohibited under international humanitarian law.
+Over the past four years, the Group of Eminent Experts has investigated more than 15 shelling attacks8 that have devastated civilian lives in this conflict.
 The majority of these attacks have been undertaken by the Houthis, with a small number attributed to the Government of Yemen and the coalition.
-The Houthis' response to the Group's last report denied responsibility for these attacks, attributing them to "the aggression coalition and their https://www.ohchr.org/EN/HRBodies/HRC/YemenGEE/Pages/Index.aspx
+In their response to the Group's last report, the Houthis denied responsibility for these attacks, attributing them to the aggression coalition and their mercenaries.
+One shelling survivor in Dhale' Governorate said: "Maybe a request for you, to help the innocent civilians, to ask the two sides to spare the civilians."
+Another shelling survivor stated: "I fainted at the scene and later I went from hospital to hospital to find my son, and I found him.
+The doctor told me he had arrived dead.
+I am very distressed, but I usually keep quiet."

-$^{^6\,}$ A/HRC/39/43, paras.
+6 A/HRC/39/43, paras.
 27-39; A/HRC/42/17, paras.
-24-30 and A/HRC/45/6, paras.
+24-30; and A/HRC/45/6, paras.
 26-31.